jonnoclifford/horiseon-code-refactor/README.md

 ## Description

-This undertaking involves restructuring the code for the Horiseon website homepage.
-The primary objectives of this refactoring are to enhance the efficiency, clarity, and accessibility of the existing code.
-Additionally, the refactoring aims to optimize search engine performance.
+This task involved restructuring the provided code for the Horiseon website homepage.
+The primary objectives of this refactoring were to enhance the efficiency, clarity, and accessibility of the existing code.
+Additionally, the refactoring aims to optimize search engine performance (optimisation).
 It's important to note that these modifications do not alter the visual styling of the page; rather, they focus solely on improving the underlying code.

 ### Tasks completed